 Moeraki Township is just south of the Moeraki Boulders Scenic Reserve.
-Well signposted from state highway 1 it is well worth a detour into.
+It is well-signposted from State Highway 1 it is well worth a detour.
 This once riotous whaling station is now a sleepy little fishing village and is in an idyllic spot on a small peninsular and golden beach.
 There are a few walking tracks up onto the hill and just a little further south from the township is Katiki Point home to the Moeraki Lighthouse (1877).
-Here you can watch yellow eyed penguins come ashore at dusk and dolphins are also often spotted.
+Here you can watch yellow-eyed penguins come ashore at dusk and dolphins are also often spotted.

 On the southern most tip of the Moeraki Peninsula is the Katiki Point Historical reserve.
 Access is via a metal (unsealed) road from Tenby Street in the Moeraki Village, called Lighthouse road.
 The reserve is 4km from Moeraki village.
 Katiki Point has a rich history, beginning with the establishment of a Maori village and Pa (fort).
 Traces of the historical terraces and food pits remain.